 These indicators point to gaps in transaction history.
 A clean report without such warnings facilitates all communication.

 Submitting a report with negative balances or cost basis 0 EUR essentially hands the tax authority the next prompt for an inquiry.
-The result is a discussion about why the documentation has gaps — and an estimation that rarely lands in the taxpayer's favour.
+The result is a discussion about why the documentation shows gaps.
 The clean route is the other way around: correct the documentation before submission, so the report leaves no open flanks.

 The best time to get crypto accounting in order is before the letter arrives.
 The second-best is now.
 Ideally the documentation is already cleanly prepared, then the inquiry is a formality: export report, submit, done.